 Mahalo Maui for making that sucker slow it’s role!

 No trip to Maui is complete without making the journey up the crater to Haleakala, the “House of the Sun.”
 You can go for sunrise, or even sunset, but either way don’t miss it!
+For more footage from our Maui trip, click here.

 If you are going to make the sunrise journey, here are a few tips: